 golang, it will look like this:

-Out of the box, Okteto maintains pre-configured development environments in this Github repository for the following languages:
+Out of the box, Okteto maintains pre-configured development images in this Github repository for the following languages:

-The default development environments are a great way to start.
+The default development images are a great way to start.
 They use the latest official docker image for your language runtime and include the most common developer tools and a custom bash prompt.
 But they might not have everything you need.
 Your team might need to support a very specific version of your runtime, or you might need some extra tooling available.

-Do the following to create your own development environment:
+Do the following to create your own development image: